Mishkanian/surfs_up/README.md

 ## Summary

+Based on the results above, it can be expected that a surf shop in Oahu will have less customers in December than June due to the slight decrease in average daily temperature.

 It is important to have the most relevant data when conducting analysis on a potential business venture.
-For this reason, I have performed two additional queries on June and December to obatin more relevant weather data.
+For this reason, I have performed two additional queries on June and December to obatin more weather data.
 ```

 ```

+[PROJECT IN PROGRESS...]

 **Author: Michael Mishkanian**